 These days, web design is also made easy through the use of applications that require almost no coding.
 Two of the most well-known apps are WordPress and Dreamweaver and we can’t help but pit them and make it WordPress vs. Dreamweaver!
 Both of these apps came from prominent companies and are also veterans in beginner-friendly web design and even for heavy-duty outputs but have enough different features to make them separate from each other.

-If you are a businessman who wants to engage on a web design for their blog, know that WordPress and Dreamweaver are both great options.
+If you are a businessman who wants to engage in web design for their blog, know that WordPress and Dreamweaver are both great options.
 But which is the better fit for you and which will bring out the best of your website?

 What is Web Design?